•

 Who Can Submit?

-Anyone may submit an original article to be considered for publication in Tipití: Journal of the Society for the Anthropology of Lowland South America provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
-Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).
+Anyone may submit an original manuscript to be considered for publication in Tipití: Journal of the Society for the Anthropology of Lowland South America, provided they own the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
+Authors are the initial owners of the copyrights to their works.
+An exception typically occurs in non-academic settings if authors have agreed to transfer these rights to their employer as a condition of employment.

 { top }